What if a client wants to clone few sites major functionality in 30 calendar days? How to identify such vague clients and requirements in advance

 So here are some key points that every freelancer must consider before accepting to work on a client’s project on Upwork.

 1. Verified Payment

-There is no harm in applying to projects even if you don’t see client has verified payment and project requirements looks fine.
-It may be that client is doing the process of verification which can take some time.
+There is no harm in applying to projects even if you don’t see the client has verified payment and project requirements looks fine.
+It may be that client is doing the process of verification, which can take some time.
 Ideally, you should accept the offer only when the payment is verified.

-3. Bypass Upwork
+3. Trying to Bypass Upwork

 Payment through Upwork builds confidence for clients and freelancers.
-Clients know they will pay only when the deliverables are of satisfactory quality and freelancers know their payment is protected.
+Clients know they will pay only when the deliverables are of satisfactory quality, and freelancers know their payment is protected.

-I understand requirements but still need to see how busy I am to get the amount of time needed to deliver the deliverables within the timeline.
+I understand requirements but still need to see how busy I am to get the amount of time necessary to deliver the deliverables within the timeline.